scozv/blog/_pages/cv.en.md

 * Designed entire architecture for the backend RESTful server with Play!, Akka, Kafka, Redis and MongoDB.
 * Integrated with Google API, including Gmail API, Drive API, Cloud Pub/Sub.
 * Integrated with Hostedgraphite for production metrics, Ansible for AWS (DevOps).
-* Contributed 81% of backend Scala code.
+* Contributed 81% of the backend Scala code.
-* Collaborated with frontend team based on the RESTful specification.
+* Collaborated with the frontend team based on the RESTful specification.
 * Managing version and release.
 Making the decision and taking the responsibility.

 ###  S O2O Online Shopping Platform (Tech Lead)